messy332/Cristoria_IT120_Act1/Readme.txt

+// Your UserName in your git hub
 $ git config --global user.name "messy332"
+// Your Email Address used in your git hub
 $ git config --global user.email "parparcristoria902@gmail.com"
 $ git config --list
 $ git config --global --list